an-intrepid-coder/sector34/README.md

 * 'd' by itself, without shift + ctrl, will activate deploy mode for the currently selected systems.

 * Ctrl + Shift + H for "hard mode".
 This gives a flat bonus to AI Empire ship production, to offset the player's ability to pool and bank reenforcements.
 They will reach critical mass much sooner, and be a much bigger challenge.
+For the invader stage, this increases their wave size by .5x.
+I do not recommend leaving hard mode on from the start of the game (it will probably result in unwinnable games if you do).
+Instead, use it as a toggle switch to set up certain fights (for example, the late stages of the FFA stage and the early part of the Coalition/Resistance stage are good times to use it).

 * Ctrl + Shift + C to only show battles that are unlikely to be lopsided.
 This isn't fool-proof, and you'll still get some lopsided ones, but it will filter out most of the lopsided ones in the late game if you're like me and enjoy watching the gratuitous space fights when the fleets get big.